 Having it right is what makes a difference between a bad and a good advertising campaign.

-For instance, I’ve had great results advertising for GoudronBlanc by targeting students during class hours.
+For instance, I’ve had great results in advertising with GoudronBlanc by targeting people when they commute in the evening.
 The reason?
 They’re keener on procrastinating.
-After the lectures, they go for a drink with their friends or do some sport.
-But during the lecture, they’re bored and spend their time on Facebook.
+After work, they go back home.
+During the jouney, they’re bored and spend their time on Facebook.

 Key takeaway: Context matters a lot.
 Where you should advertise intrinsically depends on who your customers are.
 Don’t do it just because you’ve seen other brands doing it.

 2. There’s a Lot of Talking But Not Much Doing

 It’s easy to read a case study about a successful advertising campaign and think about the future of marketing.
 Yet, what really makes a difference is the difficult task of translating this know-how into an actionable strategy, making it real for your business.

 “Plans are only good intentions unless they immediately degenerate into hard work.”